iszczesniak/cpp/containers/index.md

 Emplacement creates an object based on the arguments we provide, as opposed to insertion that expects a ready object.
-An emplacement function takes the arguments for the constructor of the object, and passes them (*forwards*, technically speaking) to the constructor.
+An emplacement function passes (*forwards*, technically speaking) its arguments to the constructor of the object to emplace.
 The container knows the **target place** (i.e., the place in memory) for the value being emplaced, because it manages the memory for its elements.

 If the target place doesn't already store an object (e.g., the place for the first element of an empty vector), the container creates an